What are oesophageal atresia and tracheo-oesophageal fistula?

 This will stop stomach contents from going into the lungs and air going into the stomach.

-During the operation it is often possible for the food pipe (oesophagus) to be connected to the stomach so the baby can then feed.
+During the operation it is often possible for the food pipe (oesophagus) to be repaired at the same time, so the baby can then feed.
+However, in some babies this is not possible and they might need further operations

 An operation under a general anaesthetic will usually take place in the first day or two of life.